-Figure 2 is a survey map of all the available 2D surveys in the study area.
-There are multiple sets of 2D survey orientations including azimuths in every azimuth quadrant, NE, NW, SE, and SW.
+Figure 2 is a survey map of all the available 2D surveys in one study area.
+There are multiple sets of 2D survey orientations including azimuths in each azimuth quadrant, NE, NW, SE, and SW.
 The line spacings range from approximately 2 km to 5 km.

 Figure 4 shows the 2D demigrated zigzag section before and after survey matching and automatic intersection based tying to correct for amplitude, phase, and time-shift differences.
-Figure 5 is an example of a 2D geologic time model, and Figure 6 shows the interpolated, demigrated seismic data.
+Figure 5 shows an example zigzag section of the 2D demigrated data to compare against the corresponding 2D geologic time model shown in Figure 6.
+The model layering very closely honors the geology.

-Figure 7 is the 3D geologic time model which is used to interpolate the 2D demigrated seismic traces.
+Figure 7 is the 3D geologic time model which is used to guide interpolation of the 2D demigrated seismic traces.

 Figure 8 is the corresponding demigrated output volume from the 3D seismic interpolation process.

 Figure 9 shows a 2D migrated 2D line that was acquired primarily along the strike direction.
-Figure 10 shows the result of the 2D^{cubed} technique.
+Figure 10 shows the result of the 2Dcubed technique.
 It is a 3D migrated image of the 3D interpolated result where we have extracted the traces along the same 2D line for comparison to the conventional 2D migration.
 Many improvements to the structure and continuity are seen.
 The cross dipping events are placed more properly due to the consideration of 3D effects.